 - Big Guy, Little Guy: He is often paired with "Het Negerken".

-- Butt-Monkey: Herman often really gets his ass handed to him.
+- Butt-Monkey: Herman often gets his ass handed to him.

-- Fat Comic Relief: Dikke Herman always gets hurt, beaten up and/or humiliated.
+- Fat Comic Relief: Dikke Herman regularly gets hurt, beaten up and/or humiliated.

 - Gag Haircut: He has a large yellow quiff, which is frequently cut off.

 - Gag Teeth: His buck teeth are frequently punched out.

 - Only Known by Their Nickname: Everybody, even teachers, refer to him as "Fat Herman".

 - Too Dumb to Live: He always gets in trouble due to his own stupidity.

 - Uncanny Family Resemblance: His father looks exactly like him, but with a yellow beard instead of a quiff.

 Jef Patat is a sleazy scoundrel who lives under a bridge with his vast collection of porn and nude magazines.
 He is always out to trick everybody in order to get money.
 Even Urbanus is frequently fooled.